Bhatta6190/Waveform-LiDAR-Analysis/README.md

 ### 1. **Simulated Waveforms**

 The first step involves analyzing the simulated waveforms.
 These simulated waveforms represent the backscattered light intensity after a laser pulse interacts with a simulated environment.
 The sensor system is custom designed for the simulation and closely resembles with the real waveform lidar systems.
 We used "DIRSIG" tool which is an abbreviation for "Digital Imaging and Remote Sensing Image Generation", developed at "Digital Remote Sensing Laboratory (DIRS)" at Rochestor Institute of Technology.
 DIRSIG can be used to simulate multiple modality remote sensing systems like passive multi and hyperspectral systems and active LiDAR and RADAR systems.
-To learn more please visit: https://dirsig.cis.rit.edu/.
+To learn more about this tool please visit: https://dirsig.cis.rit.edu/.

 The recorded waveform profiles contains:

-- Time bins (representing distance or depth).
+- Time bins (representing range).
-- Signal intensity (proportional to the number of photons detected).
+- Signal intensity (number of photons detected).

-The specific detail of simulated data is also included in the directory **16ns_profile**
+The specific detail of simulated data is also included in the directory **16ns_profiles**.

 ### 2. **Analyzing Real-World Noise Characteristics**

-Noise is a critical factor in real LiDAR data, and understanding its characteristics is essential to accurately simulate it.
+Noise is a critical factor in LiDAR data, and understanding its characteristics is essential to accurately simulate it.
 Using LVIS data, we analyzed and generated the noise distribution and signal peak height distribution.
 The resources for this task and their detailed explanation is available under directory
-**realdataBioscape_LVIS** in text files:
+**realdataBioscape_LVIS**.
+The generated noise and peak height distributions are stored as text files:

     - `lvis_noise_values.txt` for noise values.
     - `lvis_peakHeight_values.txt` for peak heights.

-These distributions serve as the foundation for generating realistic noise and signal behavior in the simulated data.
+These distributions serve as the basis for generating realistic noise and signal behavior in the simulated data.

 ### 3. **Simulated Signal Peak Heights**